-Last month Andrea from “Zimtkeks & Apfeltarte” and moi decided to go for the topic “raspberries” – the result was a heavenly Raspberry Yoghurt Tart from Andrea and on the opposite a Raspberry Chocolate Tart – directly from hell :P Well maybe not from hell, but that time we were really opposite sides of all things possible.
-Andrea had a white, fluffy light tart and me a calorie bomb with dark chocolate ;) But both had raspberries in it.
-And that’s what it is all about – one thing in common and the rest is all… open :)
+Last month Andrea from Zimtkeks & Apfeltarte and moi decided to go for the topic »raspberries«.
+The result was a heavenly Raspberry Yoghurt Tart from Andrea and on the opposite side, a Raspberry Chocolate Tart.
+Directly from hell.
+Well maybe not from hell, but that time we were really opposite sides of all things possible.
+Andrea had a white, fluffy light tart and I had a calorie bomb with dark chocolate.
+But both had raspberries in them.
+And that’s what it is all about, one thing in common and the rest is all… open.

-If you do not have to feed many people at once, you could also try this quick and easy classic German (Damson) Plum Streusel Cake – it is made with a different style of dough but also very delicious!
+If you do not have to feed many people at once, you could also try this quick and easy classic German (Damson) Plum Streusel Cake – it is made with a different style of dough but is also very delicious!

 INGREDIENTS / ZUTATEN